FREQUENTLY ASKED QUESTIONS (FAQ)

 Can I go abroad with a non-Stanford overseas program to fulfill the overseas studies requirement?

 Non-Stanford programs MUST be pre-approved by the IR office before a student enrolls in the program.
 Please keep in mind that you can have an overseas program approved, but then not have the course credit approved.
 Upon your return, you will need to provide us with a transcript for verification of program participation as well as the annotated transcript reviewed by BOSP and the Registrar’s office.
-If you are pursuing course credit, submit an IR Overseas Course Petition Form_2016-2017 (PDF) along with a copy of the syllabus for each course.
+If you are pursuing course credit, submit an IR Overseas Course Petition Form 2017-2018 along with a copy of the syllabus for each course.

 How do I transfer credit from another university or another overseas program?